-By 1677, these ideas led to many Quakers being arrested and sent to jail in England.
-Some of them, led by William Penn, decided to leave for North America, where they settled the state of Pennsylvania (where many Quakers still live today).
+By 1677, these ideas led to many Quakers being arrested and sent to jail by the English king James II, who was Catholic.
+Some of the Quakers, led by William Penn, decided to leave for North America, where they settled the state of Pennsylvania (where many Quakers still live today).
 There were also many Quakers in New Jersey, Rhode Island and North Carolina.

 Because Quakers were very careful never to be dishonest in any way, people knew they could trust them, and so many Quakers did very well in business and banking and shipping, and became rich.